Compliance competency: Everything you need to know about HITRUST compliance

 The range can be from $36,000 – $200,000 and will hit the higher end of the scale when a third-party auditor is involved.
 Conducting a readiness assessment without an External Assessor will trim down your fees, however, the level of security assurance will also decrease so it’s highly recommended you work with an Approved External Assessor when embarking on your HITRUST journey.
 It’s important to conduct a thorough assessment of your own needs and not jump to saving costs when it comes to protecting sensitive data.

 That being said, if the HITRUST Validated Assessment and certification feel too pricey, any organization can still download the HITRUST CSF for free.
-So if you decide that the fulsome HITRUST package exceeds your budget, not to worry—this framework PDF can still help you fulfill many important security goals.
-However, keep in mind that you may not get the same specific requirement statements in the free version so while it can provide guidance, you’ll still need to do more work to become HITRUST CSF Validated.
+So, if you decide that the fulsome HITRUST package exceeds your budget, do not worry—this framework PDF can still help you fulfill many important security goals.
+However, keep in mind that you may not get the same specific requirement statements in the free version, so while it can provide guidance, you’ll still need to do more work to become HITRUST CSF Validated.

 How can my organization become HITRUST CSF validated through certification?